You are here

-This workshop is specifically for teacher educators and those who are (or will be) running online teacher training sessions.
+Watch a recording of this workshop, specifically for teacher educators and those who are (or will be) running online teacher training sessions.
 This interactive 90 minute workshop includes hands-on practice with online collaboration tools followed by a discussion on how to use these in the classroom.
-The session will be facilitated by Deepali Dharmaraj and Reshmi V M.
+The session was recorded on 24 June 2020 and facilitated by Deepali Dharmaraj and Reshmi V M.

 If you are involved in supporting and training other teachers, join the teacher educator online community for help during the pandemic and for professional development ideas and resources.